 Surgery is the last resort when all conservative measures fail.
 When the vision loss is so much that the person is unable to perform daily work, then surgery opts.

 The most frequently done procedure is phacoemulsification.
 A surgeon uses a high-speed ultrasonic vibrating device to soften and break the cataract into multiple small size pieces.
 And sipping of these pieces is done.
 Post this procedure, the surgeon inserts an artificial lens into the eye.
 Sometimes the incision made is so small that no sutures are required, else only one stitch is put.

 2. Extracapsular Cataract Surgery:

 This is somewhat similar to earlier mentioned phacoemulsification.
-The only difference is that the incision made is bigger so as to enable the nucleus (central part) of the lens to be removed as single.
-The balance is left behind.
-Few disadvantages being more sutures are required, longer healing time, and may also induce astigmatism.
+The difference is in the size of the incision, which is longer, as the central part of the lens is to be removed as a single piece.
+The remaining ports are left behind.
+Disadvantages include more sutures, healing time is more, and sometimes induces astigmatism.